giellalt/lang-kca/index.md

 This page documents the work on the [Khanty language model](http://github.com/giellalt/lang-kca).

+The model is experimental, and contains only a couple of hundred words.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)